kojoluh/freight-api/README.md

    - Choose Docker as the environment
    - Set the port to `8080`
    - Set environment variables:
-     - `app.jwt.secret=demo-jwt-secret-please-change`
+     - `app.jwt.secret=Freight-256-bit-secret-Cargo-256-bit-secret`
      - `app.cors.allowed-origins=*`
 3. Deploy and wait for the build to finish
 4. Visit your public URL (e.g., `https://your-app.onrender.com/swagger-ui.html`)

 **Usage:**
 - Use `/api/v1/auth/login` to get a JWT token
-- Click "Authorize" in Swagger UI and paste the token
+- Click "Authorize" in Swagger UI (usually at the top right of the page) and paste the token
 - Try any secured endpoint

 > **Note:** This is a public demo.
 Do not use for production or sensitive data.